IBM/z_ansible_collections_samples/z_appliance_control_center/appliance_deploy_default_mfa_ansible/README.md

   - Fix the playbook `02a_assign_1_lpar.yaml` if required.
 For example:
     - Check if you have to remove a task in the playbook (e.g., updating the password).
+    - If your setup uses a `vlan_id`, ensure that the variable is enabled in the configuration:
+        - Uncomment the `vlan_id` entry in `admin_vars.yaml`.
+        - Modify the task `10 - As ACC-admin, assign single resources to the owner` by uncommenting the `vlan_id` reference in that task.
     - Check if you use `FCP disk` instead of a dasd.
 This means you have to modify the task `10 - As ACC-admin, assign single resources to the owner`.
       You will have to set the variable `is_fcp` to `true` and use the values for